IPvZero/Pynir2/README.md

 The next part of the script is effectively what executes first and precedes custom functions (with will only execute upon certain conditions).
 Let&#39;s look at it.
-First we use the OS and Subprocess python modules to first execute the shell command ```pyats pyats learn config vlan --testbed-file testbed.yaml --output current-config``` to relearn the current state of the network&#39;s runnings configs and well as currents VLANs, and then run a diff between the current configs, and our previously saved golden config – ```["pyats", "diff", "golden-config/", "current-config", "--output", "configs-diff"]```.
+First we use the OS and Subprocess python modules to first execute the shell command ```pyats learn config vlan --testbed-file testbed.yaml --output current-config``` to relearn the current state of the network&#39;s runnings configs and well as currents VLANs, and then run a diff between the current configs, and our previously saved golden config – ```["pyats", "diff", "golden-config/", "current-config", "--output", "configs-diff"]```.
 We then read the output and search for the string ```Diff can be found```.
 If a difference is found, we are alerted to the discrepancy and offered the choice to rollback to our desired state.

 ```python
 current = "pyats learn config vlan --testbed-file testbed.yaml --output current-config"